Burning of the Sept of Remembrance

 |Burning of the Sept of Remembrance|

-The burning of the Sept of Remembrance was an event during the Faith Militant uprising.
+The burning of the Sept of Remembrance was an event during the Faith Militant uprising, in which Maegor I destroyed the Sept of Remembrance, which served as the base of operations for the Warrior's Sons.

 Maegor awoke after being treated by Tyanna of the Tower.
 On the thirtieth day after the trial, hundreds of Warrior's Sons gathered at the Sept for their morning prayers.
 Maegor mounted his dragon, Balerion, and unleashed dragonfire upon the Sept of Remembrance without warning.
 As the sept burned, some tried to flee, but were cut down by the archers and spearmen that Maegor had ready.
 It is said that the screams of the burning and dying men were heard throughout King's Landing.
 The burning was so immense that scholars claim there was a pall over the capital for seven days.